 Without a doubt cashew cheese is one of the easiest and tastiest options.

 One of our favourite recipes is this one here based on Glenys’ cashew cheese from our Lasagne Episode.
 This one is great dolloped on the pizza (and it’s really nice as a dip too with crackers or veggies sticks or even used as a spread).
 If you’d like a more subtle cashew cheese then check out Glenys’ ricotta style cheese and for another creamy cashew cheese recipe you could check out Hayley’s cashew cheese:

 - juice of 1/2 a Lemon

 - water for blending if required (aim to keep the amount added down to a minimum.
 Add a little at a time)

 Add all the ingredients into the food processor and puree until smooth.
 (For a better result, stop the processor routinely to scrape the sides down).
 Store in the fridge.

 Use within 3 days (discard if there is any sign of discoloration, pinkness or spoiling).

 Another way we get around having cheese on top of pizza’s is to use a few small dollops of mayonnaise around the edges of the pizza (this goes really nicely with mushroom and onion sauteed with a little porcini salt;-).
-If you’ve got issues with eggs then you might like to check out our egg -free mayonnaise recipes in our The Alternative Kitchen book for some recipe ideas.
+If you’ve got issues with eggs then you might like to check out our egg -free mayonnaise recipes in The Little Book of Allergy-Friendly Tasty Toppings.

 - Grated veggies